 Displaying results 21 - 30 of 38

 Pastor Paul Albrecht grew up at Hermannsburg, the son of Pastor F.W Albrecht and Minna.
-His work as Field Superintendent for Finke River Mission was at a crucial time of change as assimilationist policies gave way to policies of self-determination.
-He oversaw its transition from an active mission station to the heritage precinct you see today alongside the modern township of Ntaria.
+His work as Field Superintendent for Finke River Mission was at a crucial time of change, as assimilationist policies gave way to policies of self-determination.
+During his tenure Hermannsburg transitioned from an active mission station to the heritage precinct you see today alongside the modern township of Ntaria.

 The story of Moses Tjalkabota is fascinating.
 A strong and compelling orator, he embraced Christianity and European ways with enthusiasm and insisted that others should do so too.
 He repeatedly challenged the traditional Elders and their beliefs and in this, he was probably more influential than the white missionaries themselves.